Abbreviation - Buzzword

 AAVE is a variety of American English spoken by many African Americans.

-The person or thing that performs an action in a sentence.
+In grammar, the agent is the person or thing that performs an action in a sentence.

 In rhetoric, a discussion, debate, or argument perceived as a competition or contest.